 Even by "pro-choice" standards, New York State's radical new abortion law is an abomination

-Federal law protects the life of infants who have actually been born, even as the result of failed abortions.
+Federal law theoretically protects the life of infants who have actually been born, even as the result of failed abortions, although certain court decisions have cast doubt upon the supposed constitutionality of that law.
 One may with reason ask whether there is any significant ethical difference between such a child and a nine-month fetus.
 To all intents and purposes, the abortion of a fetus who could survive outside the womb and infanticide is purely rhetorical.
-Traditionally, this has been understood as being 24 weeks from the mother's last menstrual period; a new study has found that, with aggressive post-natal care, some newborns can survive as early as 22 weeks.
+Traditionally, the boundary in fetal development has been understood as being 24 weeks from the mother's last menstrual period; a new study has found that, with aggressive post-natal care, some newborns can survive as early as 22 weeks.

 To put this into perspective, a recent Marist University poll found that 75% of Americans- including 60% of Democrats and 61% of those who consider themselves "pro-choice-" believe that abortion should be restricted to at most the first trimester.
 The radical New York law Gov. Cuomo has just signed lies outside the traditional debate over abortion.
 It legalizes something which nearly two-thirds of "pro-choice" Americans think is wrong.